This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Apnea Of Prematurity
+Apnea of Prematurity

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

-A consent form is a legal document that explains the tests, treatments, or procedures that your child may need.
+is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-- Oxygen: Your child may need oxygen if his blood oxygen level is lower than it should be.
-Oxygen will help your child breathe easier.
-Your child may get oxygen through small tubes placed in his nostrils, or through a mask.
-He may instead be placed in an oxygen tent.
-Never take off your child's oxygen tubes or mask or remove him from the tent without asking his caregiver first.
+- Your child may need extra oxygen if his blood oxygen level is lower than it should be.
+Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
+Ask your child's healthcare provider before you take off the mask or oxygen tubing.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.